PCOS Treatment in Pakistan: Complete Natural Guide

 - Walk 20 minutes daily

-- Add Vitamin D3 based on test results
+- Add Vitamin D3 based on your test results

 - Switch to whole wheat roti

-- Increase walking to 30 minutes + add 2 home workout sessions per week
+- Increase walking to 30 minutes and add 2 home workouts per week

-- Add protein to breakfast (eggs, yoghurt, or protein shake)
+- Add protein to breakfast (eggs, yoghurt or a protein shake)

 - Add omega-3 supplementation

-- Increase exercise to 4-5 sessions per week
+- Increase exercise to 4 to 5 sessions per week

 - Retest blood markers to track progress